-Cashews have a buttery, sweet, and salty taste, an unmistakable shape, and they are an excellent source of vitamins and minerals.
+Cashews have a buttery, sweet, and salty taste, an unmistakable shape, and are an excellent source of several vitamins and minerals.
 They grow on cashew nut trees, which are native to subtropical climates.

-Raw, unsalted cashews are often used in vegan recipes as well as in Indian cooking.
-Many of us eat cashews after they have been roasted and salted, which turns them into a delicious snack.
+Raw, unsalted cashews are often used in vegan recipes, as well as in Indian cooking.
+Many of us eat cashews after they’ve been roasted and salted, which turns them into a delicious snack.

 |Vitamin E||0.3 mg|

 |Vitamin B-6||0.1 mg|